Stu-Pickles3047/pickles-update/README.md

 # Pickles Update

+## NO CURRENT BETA -- SEE MAIN or DEV

 A user-friendly wrapper script for `paru` to manage system updates on Arch Linux-based distributions like Pickles Linux.
 This tool simplifies the update process, includes an optional mirror rating feature, and prompts for a reboot after a successful update.

 ## 🚀 Features